 "Pray without ceasing" 1 Thess 5:17

-"in every situation, by prayer and petition, with thanksgiving, present your requests to God."
+"In every situation, by prayer and petition, with thanksgiving, present your requests to God."
 Phil 4:6

 "I can do all this through him who gives me strength."
 Phil 4:13

 “Keep your lives free from the love of money and be content with what you have, because God has said, “Never will I leave you; never will I forsake you.”
-So we say with confidence, “The Lord is my helper; I will not be afraid.
+So, we say with confidence, “The Lord is my helper; I will not be afraid.
 What can mere mortals do to me?”
 Heb.
 13:5-6a

 A summary of Saul